A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Geometric multigrid with local smoothing

 For conforming finite element methods, the bilinear forms and the right hand side are simply the restrictions of $a(.,.)$ and $f(.)$ to the space $V_\ell$.
 For DG and other stabilized schemes, they contain additional terms for consistency and stability.
 Associated with the bilinear form $a_\ell(.,.)$ is a linear operator $A_\ell:V_\ell \to V_\ell$ defined by

-Here, the inner product on $V_\ell$ is the one used in the conjugate gradient method, typically the Euclidean norm of the coefficient vector of a function $u_\ell\in V_\ell$ with respect to the nodal basis of $V_\ell$, see for instance the discussion of mesh dependent norms in~\cite{BraessHackbusch83,BrennerScott02} and their relation to the inner product of $L^2(\Omega)$.
-Based on the embeddings in~\eqref{eq:space-hierarchy}, we define the grid transfer operators \begin{xalignat}2 \prol_\ell&:V_\ell\to V_{\ell+1} & v&\mapsto v, \\ \rest_\ell&:V_{\ell+1} \to V_\ell & \left<\rest_\ell u, v_{\ell}\right>_{V_\ell} &= \left< u, v_{\ell}\right>_{V_{\ell+1}} \;\forall v_\ell\in V_\ell. \end{xalignat}
+Here, the inner product on $V_\ell$ is the one used in the conjugate gradient method, typically the Euclidean norm of the coefficient vector of a function $u_\ell\in V_\ell$ with respect to the nodal basis of $V_\ell$, see for instance the discussion of mesh dependent norms in~\cite{BraessHackbusch83,BrennerScott08} and their relation to the inner product of $L^2(\Omega)$.
+Based on the embeddings in~\eqref{eq:space-hierarchy}, we define the grid transfer operators \begin{xalignat}2 \prol_\ell&:V_\ell\to V_{\ell+1} & v&\mapsto v, \\ \rest_\ell&:V_{\ell+1} \to V_\ell & \left(\rest_\ell u, v_{\ell}\right)_{V_\ell} &= \left( u, v_{\ell}\right)_{V_{\ell+1}} \;\forall v_\ell\in V_\ell. \end{xalignat}

 On each mesh level $\ell$, we employ a smoother $\smoother_\ell(u_\ell, g_\ell)$, which employs the right hand side $g_\ell$ and the current state $u_\ell$ to compute a result.
-Examples for such smoothers are relaxation methods of the form:
+Examples for such smoothers are relaxation methods of the form in Algorithm~\ref{alg:smoother}. \lstset{caption={The abstract smoother algorithm.},label={alg:smoother}}

-In this case, $m_\ell$ is called the number of smoothing steps and $B_\ell$ is the type of relaxation method, for instance the diagonal for the Jacobi method or the lower triangle for Gauss--Seidel.
+Here, $m_\ell$ is the number of smoothing steps and $B_\ell$ is the type of relaxation method, for instance the diagonal for the Jacobi method or the lower triangle for Gauss--Seidel.
 Similarly, additive and multiplicative Schwarz methods fit into this concept, but it also extends to nonlinear methods like conjugate gradients or GMRES.

-We are now ready to state the multigrid V-cycle algorithm in abstract form, as it has been done in numerous publications.